 Make sure all the windows and doors in your house are closed before turning on either the furnace or air conditioner.
 More energy is spent on heating and cooling our homes than anything else.

-Can you feel or hear the wind coming in through your windows or doors, even when they are shut?
+Can you feel or hear the wind coming in through your windows or doors, even when they are closed?
 If you can feel a draft, use rope caulk or weather stripping to prevent air from coming in or going out.

 Make the most out of the air in your house by installing a fan.
 In the summer months, the fan should spin counter-clockwise to keep you cool.
 In the winter, put it in reverse and spin the fan to the right.
 And don’t forget to turn it off when you leave the room.
 A fan cooling the air for an empty room is only wasting precious resources.